Tuesday, August 15, 2017

 This past Father's Day, I opened a letter from my estranged mother that I'd received a couple weeks prior.
 I'd set it aside to read later, because sometimes I need to be in the right emotional state to read and process her letters.
-You will soon see the irony of opening it on Father's Day...
+You will soon see the symbolism of opening it on Father's Day...

 In this letter, my mom told me a secret she'd been keeping for my 41-year-long life.
 She told me that my late father had not been able to have children.
 So she could have a biological child, they elected to do Artificial Insemination, using a sperm donor.
 She told me the name of the hospital, the name of the Dr, and that if I wanted more information, to call the Dr.

 Receiving this information was, as you can imagine, shocking.
 It still is.
 Less, but I'm still finding myself undoing decades of beliefs about myself and my origin, my medical predispositions, my children's medical predispositions, my characteristics and tendencies...the list is endless.

 The day after I opened the letter, I looked up the Dr's office, and called.
 The Dr had retired a few years prior, and all medical records from the 1970's, I was told, had been archived.
 There was no way to find more information.
 I was told that back then, most sperm donors donated very few times, and they were always promised anonymity forever.
 Little did any of them probably anticipate where we would go as far as DNA testing in the next few decades.

 My second step to quell my curiosity, was to order a DNA kit from 23andme.com.
 I'd known about this website for years, and had often thought I should submit my DNA to test for the MTHFR genetic mutation that is affecting so many people nowadays.
 I never got around to doing it, and I now wonder how all of this might have played out differently if I had.